saveourtool/diktat/info/guide/guide-chapter-3.md

                 " string"
 ```

-- Opening and closing quotes in multiline string should have same indentation
+- Opening and closing quotes in multiline string should have same indentation:

 ```kotlin
 lintMethod(